What does the Help to Buy scheme ending mean for first-time buyers?

 Yes, if you want to take advantage this government scheme, you may not have long.
 This new version will only last for two years until March 2023.
 This may sound like a long time, but remember you’ll need time to save up a deposit and apply for a mortgage, and find your first home to buy.

 Saying that, there’s a good chance that the government may extend the equity scheme again in 2023, or introduce a replacement.
 But don’t bet on it.

 On the one hand politicians are worried that the scheme is distorting the first-time buyer property market.
 But they are equally worried that ending it will prevent thousands of first-time buyers getting on to the property ladder in the future.

 How do I qualify for the equity scheme?

 Help to Buy buyers outside London must be able to fund both up to 80% (60% in the capital) of their home through a mortgage and the deposit, which must be at least 5% of the property’s purchase price.
-The maximum purchase price is £600,000 and it must be your only residence.
+The government will lend you 20% of the purchase price (40% in London) for a new build.
+The maximum purchase price is £600,000 (in London) and it must be your only residence.